clemgoub/dnaPipeTE/dnaPipeTE-README.md

 cd ~yourdirectory/dnaPipeTE
 python3 ./dnaPipeTE.py -input ./test/test_dataset.fastq -output ~/path/to/the/output_folder -genome_size 1000000 -genome_coverage 0.1 -sample_number 1
 ```
-If the pipeline worked proporly you should be able to see the 3 output graphs with annotations similar to those provided in the folder dnaPipeTE/test/
+If the pipeline worked properly you should be able to see the 3 output graphs (piechart, bases_per_component and landscapes) with annotations similar to those provided in the folder `dnaPipeTE/test/test_dataset_example_output`.
 Since this is a very small dataset used with at low coverage, it is normal that running this test several times won't produce exactly the same estimate of the total amount of repeats.
-Another file (drosophila.fastq) is available in the tutorial folder to perform a more representative trial.

 <h1>2 - RUNNING dnaPipeTE</h1>

-##a) Input File
+##Input File

 The input file must be a **single-end FASTQ or FASTQ.GZ** file of NGS reads}. dnaPipeTE do not handle paired-end (we found chimerism issues in PE assembly of TEs).
 Typically, your input file is your cleaned sequencing output. dnaPipeTE will sample it (so you can put deep-sequencing data in input) to produce "low coverage" samples for the run (see in the next section for sample size).
 Using .fasta file as input works, however, since dnaPipeTE expects .fastq (4 lines per sequence), only half of the file will be considered (2 lines / 4 wont be read in the sampling step).

-**IMPORTANT: We recommend to remove from your reads mitochondrial and other none nucleic DNA, such as known symbionts or guts' bacterias.
+>**IMPORTANT: We recommend to remove from your reads mitochondrial and other none nucleic DNA, such as known symbionts or guts' bacterias.
 We found that if mitochondrial reads are left in the samples, RepeatMasker will annotate the corresponding conting to "Gypsy-12_DVir-I LTR/Gypsy" with however a weak score.**

-##b) Run dnaPipeTE
+##Run dnaPipeTE

-Move into dnaPipeTE folder and type: **/!\ VERY IMPORTANT: run dnaPipeTE from its installation folder, otherwise the dependant scripts won't run.
-This advice is important especially if you run it into a computing cluster/server, ask first your job to move to the install folder before executing the  python command /!\**
+Move into dnaPipeTE folder and type:

 ```
 cd ~yourdirectory/dnaPipeTE
-python3 ./dnaPipeTE.py -input ~/path/to/your/input.fastq/.fastq.gz -output ~/path/to/the/output_folder -cpu N [-sample_size N or -genome_size N -genome_coverage N] [-sample_number N]
+python3 ./dnaPipeTE.py -input ~/path/to/your/input.fastq[.gz] -output ~/path/to/the/output_folder -cpu N -genome_size N -genome_coverage N -sample_number N [...]
 ```
+ >**/!\ VERY IMPORTANT:** run dnaPipeTE from its installation folder, otherwise the dependant scripts won't run.
+This advice is important especially if you run it into a computing cluster/server, ask first your job to move to the install folder before executing the  python command /!\

 **dnaPipeTE arguments:**